SteveJustin1963/tec-SCOPE/README.md

 - remote control over modem, using defined protocols, TCS - Telescope Control System
 - camera mount + camera
 - photo compositing on pc
+- MINT code with and without APU help

 poor mans encoder and motor drive in one,
 - with a two motions mount, altitude (vertical) and azimuth (horizontal)